Osinbajo to APC Govs: We Need to Act Fast on Economy, ASUU Strike

 Deji Elumoye in Abuja

-Vice President Yemi Osinbajo has reflected on current developments in the country and declared that there was the urgent need for government to act fast on the nation’s economy and the six month old strike of the Academic Staff Union of Universities (ASUU) which was extended indefinitely by the union on Monday.
+The Vice President, Prof. Yemi Osinbajo has reflected on current developments in the country and declared that there was the urgent need for the federal government to act fast on the nation’s economy and the six month old strike of the Academic Staff Union of Universities (ASUU) which was extended indefinitely by the union on Monday.

 During the brief interaction that followed at the meeting, important national issues were also raised especially regarding the economy and the ASUU strike.

-Speaking while welcoming the Governors led by the Chairman of Progressive Governors Forum (PGF), of Kebbi state, Osinbajo expressed his appreciation for the visit and the good wishes.
+Speaking while welcoming the Governors led by the Chairman of Progressive Governors Forum (PGF), of Kebbi State, Osinbajo expressed appreciation for the visit and the good wishes.

 He also commended the expertise of Nigerian doctors, and the availability of cutting-edge medical facilities existing in the country but regretted that doctors are restrained by regulations from advertising and as a result many people are unaware of the level of quality medical services available locally.